 And internally-measured call/work quality.

-While it’s always right to be pleased with improvement & strides taken in getting better results, you must not ever be totally satisfied with JUST the upward trend.
+While it’s always OK to be pleased with improvement & strides taken in getting better results, you must not ever be totally satisfied with JUST the upward trend.

 Improving just a little equates to basically standing still.